FrostKiwi/treasurechest/posts/jo-mpeg-in-c/jo-mpeg-in-c.md

   - video
 image: jo_mpeg.png
 ---
 jo_mpeg is a C++ [single header library](https://github.com/nothings/single_file_libs) written by [Jon Olick](https://www.jonolick.com/home/mpeg-video-writer), which creates MPEG-1 videos (without audio).
 It is [listed as a C++ only library](https://github.com/nothings/single_file_libs#video) in stb's single header library collection.
 However, only the & reference format is what makes this library C++ only.
 Replacing those with simple pointers makes this compile with both C and C++.
+I'm also a big fan of [stb-type of library code](https://github.com/nothings/stb?tab=readme-ov-file#why-single-file-headers), so I converted the library to C.

 <details>
 <summary>Full source of the C compatible <a href="jo_mpeg.h">jo_mpeg.h</a></summary>